BDC Hamburger Icon

 Open row

-Conducting background checks helps companies avoid dangerous, fraudulent and reckless behavior from job candidates and employees.
-Background checks are a common part of the recruitment process, verifying a job candidate’s identity and credentials, and flagging any concerning or criminal history.
-If you are a small business owner hiring new employees, you should run background checks on candidates to ensure you are bringing on qualified professionals.
+Conducting background checks helps companies avoid dangerous, fraudulent, and reckless behavior from job candidates and employees.
+Background checks are a common part of the employee recruiting process; they verify a job candidate’s identity and credentials, and flag any concerning or criminal history that could impact employee performance.
+If you are a small business owner hiring new employees, you should run background checks on candidates.
+This practice will ensure you are bringing on qualified professionals.

 What is a criminal background check?

-Criminal background checks are primarily completed after a preliminary job offer has been extended, but before the candidate begins work.
-Employers run background checks on job candidates to ensure that there are no red flags and to determine the validity of the information the candidate provided in their application and throughout the interviewing process.
+Criminal background checks are primarily completed after a preliminary job offer has been extended but before the candidate begins work.
+Employers run background checks on job candidates to ensure that there are no red flags.
+They also use them to determine the validity of the information the candidate provided in their application and throughout the interviewing process.

 What do background checks cover?